In Design: Broadview Avenue, Town of Warrenton

 The project will also improve the intersection of Route 211, Broadview Avenue, Shirley Avenue and Waterloo Street.
 The improvements will add turn lanes, bike lanes, upgrade the traffic signals and enhance pedestrian crossings.

 Visit the town of Warrenton's project webpage for more information.

 VDOT is working with the town of Warrenton to develop a design that improves safety while maintaining access for residents and businesses.

 In fall 2018, the town of Warrenton proposed an alternative design for the project and held a Citizen Information Meeting in late January 2019 to present the new plans to the public.

-The project design is being developed and will be presented at a public hearing in 2019.
+The project design is being developed and will be presented at a public hearing in summer 2019.
 Construction is anticipated to begin in 2022.

 During the FY18 SMART SCALE process, the Town of Warrenton split the Broadview Avenue project and submitted two applications to:

 - Complete funding on the Broadview Avenue roadway improvements, in the amount of $2.59 million.